Blame your parents.

-A new book from psychologist Linda Blair, Birth Order: What Your Position In The Family Really Tells You About Your Character, says that many relationships fail or succeed based on what order both mates were born.
-And, says Blair, some birth orders are more compatible than others.
-MyDaily: Study: More Men Than Women Believe In Love A First Sight, Have Baby Fever
+A book from psychologist Linda Blair, entitled Birth Order: What Your Position In The Family Really Tells You About Your Character, says that many relationships fail or succeed based on what order both mates were born.
+And some birth orders are more compatible than others.

-Middle child and first-born: If you're with a middle child, you've hit the jackpot.
+- Middle child and first-born: If you're with a middle child, you've hit the jackpot.
 Middle children tend to be able to get along with both first-borns and last-borns.
-But any pairing does still require that both partners respect who the other is.
+But any pairing still requires that both partners respect who the other is.
 An overbearing first-born should be on her best behavior around a more docile and malleable middle child.

-Two last-borns: A couple comprised of two last-borns can be a great creative match.
-But they should be careful of being too impulsive of immature with one another.
+- Two last-borns: A couple comprised of two last-borns can be a great creative match.
+But they should be careful of being too impulsive or immature with one another.

-Two middle children: Middle children are a good match because of their combined diplomacy and desire to please, but they should be careful of being too deferential to each other.
-MyDaily: Birthday Numerology
+- Two middle children: Middle children are a good match because of their combined diplomacy and desire to please, but they should be careful of being too deferential to each other.

-Middle child and last-born: A great match because middle children aim to please and will support a last-born's desires to pursue their dreams.
+- Middle child and last-born: They're a great match because middle children aim to please and will support a last-born's desires to pursue their dreams.